redhatpeter/AzureCosmosDBlabs/dotnet/labs/05-build_net_app.md

     FeedIterator<Food> queryB = container.GetItemQueryIterator<Food>(sqlB, requestOptions: new QueryRequestOptions{MaxConcurrency = 5, MaxItemCount = 100});
     ```

-    > Take note of the differences in this call to `GetItemQueryIterator()` as compared to the previous section. **MaxConcurrency** is set to `5`.
-MaxConcurrency Sets the maximum number of simultaneous network connections to the container's partitions.
-If you set this property to -1, the SDK manages the degree of parallelism.
-If the MaxConcurrency set to 0, there is a single network connection to the container's partitions.
-MaxItemCount trades query latency versus client-side memory utilization.
-If this option is omitted or to set to -1, the SDK manages the number of items buffered during parallel query execution.
-We are limiting the **MaxItemCount** to `100` items.
-This will result in paging if there are more than 100 items that match the query.
+    > Take note of the differences in this call to `GetItemQueryIterator()` as compared to the previous section. **MaxConcurrency** is set to `5`, allowing the SDK to query up to 5 partitions simultaneously for better performance. **MaxItemCount** is set to `100`, limiting each page to 100 items.
+Since this query doesn't filter by partition key, it must scan **all partitions** in the container, making it more expensive in terms of RU consumption.

 4. Add the following lines of code to page through the results of this query using a while loop.
+We'll also track RU consumption for each page to demonstrate the cost of cross-partition queries:

     ```csharp
     int pageCount = 0;
+    double totalRUForQueryB = 0;
     while (queryB.HasMoreResults)
     {
-        Console.Out.WriteLine($"---Page #{++pageCount:0000}---");
+        FeedResponse<Food> response = await queryB.ReadNextAsync();
+        totalRUForQueryB += response.RequestCharge;

+        Console.Out.WriteLine($"---Page #{++pageCount:0000}--- (This page: {response.RequestCharge:0.00} RUs)");
-        foreach (var food in await queryB.ReadNextAsync())
+        foreach (var food in response)
         {
             Console.Out.WriteLine($"\t[{food.Id}]\t{food.Description,-20}\t{food.ManufacturerName,-40}");
         }
     }
+    Console.Out.WriteLine($"\n>>> Cross-Partition Query (sqlB) consumed {totalRUForQueryB:0.00} RUs across {pageCount} pages\n");
     ```

+    > By tracking RU consumption per page and in total, you can see the cumulative cost of querying across multiple partitions.
+Cross-partition queries typically consume significantly more RUs than single-partition queries.

 5. Save all of your open tabs in Visual Studio Code